angular/in-memory-web-api/README.md

 ## Default delayed response

-By default this service adds a 500ms delay (see `InMemoryBackendConfig.delay`) to all requests to simulate round-trip latency.
+By default this service adds a 500ms delay to all data requests to simulate round-trip latency.

+>[Command requests](#commands) have zero added delay as they concern in-memory service configuration and do not emulate real data requests.

-You can eliminate that or extend it by setting a different value:
+You can change or eliminate the latency by setting a different `delay` value:
 ```ts
   InMemoryWebApiModule.forRoot(InMemHeroService, { delay: 0 }),    // no delay
   InMemoryWebApiModule.forRoot(InMemHeroService, { delay: 1500 }), // 1.5 second delay